Magnet Code of Ethics

 - all students involved in an incident, regardless of the role, can face the same penalty;

-- academic dishonesty, in particular, in any form, whether on a class exam or homework assignment, will result in a “Fail” for the exam or assignment AND is subject to the following consequences: a grade drop in the class or on the final semester grade, an “S” or “U” in Cooperation and/or Work Habits for one or both CORE classes, contacting parents/guardians, the publication of your name on a Magnet-wide (including Math, Science, and Foreign Language) list for future monitoring by teachers, the loss of the privilege of having CORE teachers and counselors write college recommendations for you, a notation of the incident on your permanent record, notification to colleges and universities of the incident, and/or suspension or expulsion from the Magnet program (which means you return to your home school);
+- academic dishonesty, in particular, in any form, whether on a class exam or homework assignment, will result in a “Fail” for the exam or assignment AND is subject to the following consequences: a grade drop in the class or on the final semester grade, an “S” or “U” in Cooperation and/or Work Habits for one or both CORE classes, contacting parents/guardians, the loss of the privilege of having CORE teachers and counselors write college recommendations for you, a notation of the incident on your permanent record, notification to colleges and universities of the incident, and/or suspension or expulsion from the Magnet program (which means you return to your home school);

 - and cheating on a midterm or final exam can result in a semester grade no higher than “D” for both periods of Core on the 20-week semester report card.